Building custom kernel modules

 WantedBy=local-fs.target

-Enable the unit so this overlay is mounted automatically on boot.
+Enable the unit so this overlay becomes available:

 Prepare a Flatcar Container Linux development container